 We seek to address the impact of poverty, isolation, and criminalization.
-The Kingston area houses eight federal institutions, one provincial detention centre.
+The Kingston area houses six federal institutions, one provincial detention centre.
 However, we offer assistance to anyone being released from any institution to the Kingston area, from any part of Canada and abroad.
 Support offered includes, but is not limited to:

 - Practical support